govau/content-guide/_pages/sources.md

 layout: "page"
 abstract: "How this guide was put together."
 permalink: "/sources/"
+excerpt: "This content guide for Australian Government teams was put together and developed with help from members of the Content Design in Government Google Group."
 ---

 The GOV.AU Content Guide was developed with help from members of the [Content Design in Government Google Group](https://groups.google.com/a/digital.gov.au/forum/#!forum/content-design-in-government){:rel="external"}.
 We are grateful for their continuing support.